 Call routing allows you to direct incoming calls to certain employees based on predefined rules.
 Those rules could be based on the employee's specialty (cybersecurity, IT support, etc.), or department (sales, billing, customer service, etc.).
 The call routing feature is particularly helpful for businesses looking to mitigate their incoming call flow and improve their level of service.
 For example, with a call routing system in place, the chances a call goes unanswered decrease significantly.

-The feature transfers incoming calls to another number (like your mobile phone or a colleague's phone) in the event the phone call is not answered.
+The call forwarding feature transfers incoming calls to another number (like your mobile phone or a colleague's phone) in the event the phone call is not answered.
 For those who don't want to minimize the chance they'll miss a call, call forwarding is a key feature to have in your business phone system.
 And if you have a team, the call forwarding feature will be very helpful in the event a team member goes on vacation.
 All their incoming calls can be forwarded to a colleague until they return from vacation

-is a communication strategy often used in sales, marketing, and customer service in which you use the right communication channel to reach a contact at the right time.
+Omnichannel communication is a communication strategy often used in sales, marketing, and customer service in which you use the right communication channel to reach a contact at the right time.
 This strategy gained popularity because contacts appreciate being able to communicate with a business through whichever business channel is most convenient for them.
 To successfully deploy an omnichannel strategy, you'll need your business telephony software to offer multiple communication channels.
 Even better is when the VoIP service allows you to manage those communications in one intuitive interface.

 We've already mentioned integrations and how important it is to verify them before purchasing a small business phone system.
 But just to drive the point home, imagine you've just committed to a VoIP provider.
 You've made an investment of time and money, and your team is mentally prepared to onboard and begin using a new software.
 Then you discover that your new business telephony can't integrate with the CRM you currently use.
 This means that every piece of data you enter into either software will have to be entered twice–you won't be able to take advantage of the automatic data synchronization between your VoIP software and your CRM.
-To make sure you don't end up in that sticky situation, check the business phone system's to see if it's possible.
+To make sure you don't end up in that sticky situation, check the business phone system's integration library to see if it's possible.

 An IVR system is an automated menu that callers can navigate through digit-enabled or voice prompts.
 The benefit of this menu is significant for the callers, as it decreases wait times and empowers callers to independently access information (like a business location, business hours, or even certain processes).
 And on the business's side, they will be able to handle a higher volume of calls, or potentially decrease the number of agents needed.